elvistony/elvistony/README.md

 I'm Elvis,

 - 🏠 I'm currently in Kerala, India 🇮🇳
-- 📺 I'm a Huge Fan of Anime <i>Hero Academia|Kuroko No BasketBall</i>
+- 📺 I'm a Huge Fan of Anime <i>Hero Academia | Kuroko No BasketBall | Seven Deadly Sins</i>

 ##### My Other Hobbies
 <hr>

-- 🔭 I’m currently exploring in Python
+- 🔭 I’m currently exploring in Data Science
-- 🌱 I’m learning JavaScript and Angular
+- 🌱 I’m learning Flutter (Dart)
-- 👯 I’m looking to collaborate on P2P-Meet
+- 👯 I’m looking to collaborate on a huge project!

 ##### About Meee